 To celebrate Ramadan, break the fast to the sound of Kamel el Harrachi’s Algerian Chaabi

-Chaabi was born in the maze of streets within the Algiers Casbah during the French colonisation.
-An art that developed on the streets, in the suburbs and during everyday life, it is inspired by the oral poetry of the qasidas and by other epic poetry of the Bedouins.
+Chaabi was born in the labyrinthine streets within the Casbah of Algiers during the French colonisation period.
+An art that developed on the streets, in the suburbs and during everyday life, it is inspired by the oral poetry of the qasidas and by other epic Bedouin poetry.
 Even though it is festive and joyful, this "Algerian Blues" tells of both the past and the present.
 Kamel El Harrachi, a mandolin player, is the son of the great Abderrahmane Amrani, known as "El Harrachi", whose memory he keeps alive.
 He is the author of Ya Rayah, adapted by Rachid Taha.

 Toninho Ramos, a guitarist and composer from Sao Paulo, is at the heart of the development of Brazilian music and its extraordinary rhythmic and choreographic creativity.
 Samba, bossa-nova, baiao from the north east, choro and jequibau are some of the styles which will be explored during this journey to the heart of the history of popular Brazilian music.
 He will be accompanied by the singer Luma and the percussionist Edmundo Carneiro.

 By virtue of its great simplicity (a simple wooden or bamboo tube) and its mythological roots which make it a "primordial" instrument, the didgeridoo is fast becoming a universal musical instrument.
 Phillip Peris has revolutionized how it is perceived, using his impressive circular breathing technique and his in-depth knowledge of the different Aboriginal styles.
 With the Japanese musicians Hideaki Tsuji and Kengo Saito, Phillip Peris takes us into the future of traditional music.